Iran Aseman Airlines Flight 3704: Investigation

 President of Iran Hassan Rouhani ordered Iranian Minister of Roads and Urban Development Abbas Ahmad Akhoundi to lead the investigation.
-Iran Civil Aviation Organization (CAO) investigated the cause of the crash.
-The French BEA also sent 7 delegations to investigate the crash.
+Iran's Civil Aviation Organization (CAO) investigated the cause of the crash.
+The French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) also sent 7 delegations to investigate the crash.
 The aircraft's manufacturer, ATR, sent 4 people to Iran to assist with the investigation.

 Initial assessment didn't find any abnormalities on the aircraft's structure.
 Flight control failure and power system malfunctions were also not reported by the crew.
 The assessment did, however, reveal that the flight had entered cloud with icing condition prior to its landing.
 The flight crew tried to fly in an unallowable altitude to get out from the cloud and reached an unsafe altitude.
 As the aircraft was flying at the altitude, it encountered a series of updraft and downdraft, its airspeed decayed and it then entered a dangerous stall condition.

 Weather

 Data on the weather condition in the area were collected from the Iranian Meteorological Agency and from the airport dispatcher.
 Data were also provided from interviews of numerous individuals including pilots who had flown from and to Yasuj.
 Additionally, the Iranian counterpart was also assisted by the French METEO-SAT.

 METAR report retrieved by Iranian investigators showed that, during the dispatch of Flight 3704, the weather didn't meet the minimum criteria for a flight to Yasuj.
 Yasuj Airport is listed in the airline's operation manual as an airport with a minimum ceiling for an approach and landing at 11,000 ft.
 The ceiling at the time was broken (clouds cover at least 5/8 – 7/8 of the sky) with clouds reported at 9,000 ft.
 The report further stated that the condition in Yasuj would later deteriorate as cumulonimbus clouds were observed in the area, with thunderstorm, rain and hail would also occur.
 As the weather condition didn't meet the criteria, the crews of Flight 3704 should have diverted the aircraft to Isfahan in the north or Shiraz in the south.

 As the flight path included mountainous terrain in the route, Flight 3704 would counter a mountain wave phenomena in the area.
 A mountain wave is a form of a Lee wave that is resulted by a disturbance on the horizontal air flow.
-Mountain wave may poses threat to the safety of a flight as it can lead to severe turbulence, icing, strong windshear, and updraft and downdraft motion to the aircraft.
+Mountain wave may pose threat to the safety of a flight as it can lead to severe turbulence, icing, strong windshear, and updraft and downdraft motion to the aircraft.
 The high elevation of the mountain at the flight path indicated that the mountain wave was a hazard for the safety of the flight.
 To counter the phenomenon safely, the flight crews should’ve flown the aircraft at a minimum airspeed while monitoring the airspeed closely to prevent a stall condition.